zfl8811/dilation-one-holed-torus-teich-2026/README.md

 **Fulin Zhong — September 2026**

-We study polygonable dilation structures on the one-holed torus, and I wanna to give a more detailed typer of pdf in there.
+We study polygonable dilation structures on the one-holed torus, and I wanna to give a more detailed type of pdf in there.

 ## Problem